 In addition, veterans offer a unique set of skills, experiences and leadership abilities developed and honed during their years in the military and in the crucible of combat.
 Utilizing veterans’ military experiences and inherent discipline can be a definite strategic advantage for a business trying to differentiate itself in the marketplace, as well as them becoming entrepreneurs.
 Our far-reaching Initiatives are:

-- Support a process that enables the learning of private sector best practices aimed to improve the understanding of the free marketplace and free enterprise in private sector business.
+- Support a process that enables the learning of private sector best practices aimed to improve a veteran’s opportunity for greater earnings, and over time, have a career to improve their standard of living.